-Save Brings up the Save Image Options 88 panel to let you save the enhanced image as a JPG, TIFF or PNG image file, and to set save options.
-Same as File > Save Jpg/Tiff/Png menu command Close Closes the current session.
+Save Brings up the Save Image Options 89 panel to let you save the enhanced image as a JPG, TIFF or PNG image file, and to set save options.
+Same as File > Save Jpg/Tiff/Png menu command Saves the current image, then opens the next image in the batch.
+Save And Open Next Same as File > Save And Open Next menu command This button is only shown when a batch is open in PortraitPro Studio edition.
+Close Closes the current session.
 If there are any unsaved changes, you will be prompted to save or discard these.
 Same as File > Close menu command.
-5 Saves the image and closes the application.
+E Saves the image and closes the application.
 Return From Plugin This button is only shown when the application is in plug-in mode 24 h.
-P+ Touch Up Selects the Touch-Up Brush 15 .
+Touch Up Selects the Touch-Up Brush 15 .
 Use this to paint over spots or blemishes in the skin that have not been eliminated automatically or which need further correction.
-P- Restore Selects the Restore Brush 15.
+Restore Selects the Restore Brush 15.
 Use this to paint over spots in the skin that have been removed, but that you would like to bring back.
+Stray Hair Remover Selects the Stray Hair Remover Brush 83 .
+Use this to remove stray hairs or stubble by painting over them.
+Stray Hair Restore Selects the Stray Hair Restore Brush 83.
+This can be used to remove the effects of the Stray Hair Remover brush.
+It will have no effect if you have not used that brush.
+Effects Mask Lets you view the effects mask 83 .
+By removing parts of the effects mask you can protect parts of the original image from being changed by PortraitPro.
+This button is only shown if you have changed the effects mask.
+To change the effects mask for the first time, press the View/Edit Effects Mask button on the Restore tool pop-up controls panel.
 Flip To Before Flips the image shown in the After view back to show the original, to let you easily see the difference between the enhanced and original image.
 The original image is shown only while the mouse button is held.
 When you release the mouse button, the view flips back to the enhanced image.